Our free membership, business.com+, takes the pain out of choosing new business services.

 One-word brand names are always ideal.
 They’re memorable, strong and relatable.
 If you think about some of the most successful and recognizable businesses in the world — Target, Amazon, Apple — they all have one-word names.

-Sometimes, you have to invent a word — Twitter, Google, Starbucks — but the effect is the same.
-A two-word name is acceptable when one word is not an option, but avoid going with three or more words if possible.
-Long names complicate everything from choosing a domain name to creating product packaging.
+Sometimes, you have to invent a word — such as Twitter or Google — but the effect is the same.
+A two-word name is acceptable when one word isn’t an option, but avoid going with three or more words if possible.
+Long names complicate everything from choosing a business domain name to creating product packaging.

 This results from several factors: